Skip to main content

 We are dedicated to demonstrating leadership by working constructively with our patrons, staff, volunteers, and community to meet and exceed the requirements which will identify, prevent, and remove barriers so a fulfilling theatrical experience can be enjoyed by patrons with disabilities in our building.

 To this end, we will work to ensure that we meet and surpass our patrons’ needs to the best of our ability.
-If you feel that there is a way that we can better accommodate your needs, please do not hesitate to email Natasha Parsons, Director of Patron Services for further assistance.
+If you feel that there is a way that we can better accommodate your needs, please do not hesitate to email our Patron Services team at patronservices@tarragontheatre.com for further assistance.
+This includes booking accessible seating, and more.

 We look forward to the opportunity to serve you.
 We are also happy to offer a free companion ticket to those living with a disability who require assistance to use our space.
 We’ve formalized this policy by becoming an Access2 Venue participating theatre partner.
 To book one of these tickets please call our box office at 416.531.1827.